kotharismeet-nfd/ollama_cloud/README.md

 ## Getting Started

 1. Edit your configuration file:
-   - This file defines which LLM backends are available and how to route to them
+   - config.json file defines which LLM backends are available and how to route to them

 2. Launch LLM-router to manage API requests across multiple backends:
 ```sh